SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Experiments

 Results in Table \ref{table4} demonstrate that our sweep reconstruction method can provide higher-frequency sweep than existing state-of-the-arts.
-Limited by the frequency of LiDAR scan (e.g., 10\,Hz), the frequency of LIO joint optimization can only be performed at a maximum frequency of 10\,Hz.
-Even if the power of computing resources (e.g., CPU) is assumed to be infinite, LIO-optimization cannot be performed at higher than 10\,Hz.
+Limited by the frequency of LiDAR scan (e.g., 10\,Hz), the frequency of iterated state update can only be performed at a maximum frequency of 10\,Hz.
+Even if the power of computing resources (e.g., CPU) is assumed to be infinite, the iterated state update cannot be performed at higher than 10\,Hz.
 However, with the assistance of our sweep reconstruction, the frequency of LiDAR sweep can be increased to an arbitrary value theoretically.
-In this work, we increase the frequency of LiDAR sweep from 10\,Hz to 30\,Hz, because 30\,Hz is close to the processing frequency of BA based visual \cite{mur2015orb, mur2017orb, forster2016svo, yang2020robust, yuan2021rgb} and visual-inertial odometry/SLAM systems \cite{campos2021orb, forster2016manifold, qin2018vins, yuan2019visual}.
-It is worth mentioning that LIO joint optimization is hard to perform at 30\,Hz at this stage.
-However, our sweep reconstruction method breaks through the theoretical limit of 10\,Hz, and enables LIO-optimization to have the potential to perform at a higher frequency.
-As the performance of computing resource (e.g., CPU) improves, performing LIO-optimization at 30\,Hz could also be achieved.
+In this work, we increase the frequency of LiDAR sweep from 10\,Hz to 20\,Hz.
+Benefit from the very low computational overhead of iEKF framework, our system can still run in real time with 20\,Hz reconstructed sweeps.